 In detail, your lenses are manufactured using free-form technology and created through a moulding process.
 This is a state-of-the-art production technique developed in our laboratories.
 The advanced materials are heated to a liquid state and then poured in a mould, which has the shape of a very thick lens (about 10 mm).
 This step requires heavy machinery and precisision to obtain the perfect lens shape and aesthetics possible.

 Uncompromising performance is a promise.
 The last and most technologically demanding step in the production process is the application of a coating onto the lens.
 Our coatings make the lens scratch-resistant and durable.
-They also help ensure a clear and bright vision, repel water and dust, reduce irritating reflections and offer many functional benefits when driving, going outdoor or working on your computer by protecting your eyes from UV and blue ligh
+They also help ensure a clear and bright vision, repel water and dust, reduce irritating reflections and offer many functional benefits when driving, going outdoors or working on your computer by protecting your eyes from UV and filtering blue-violet light¹.

 Your best vision is almost ready.
 Your lens is checked one last time before it is cut out precisely for the spectacle frame you have chosen.

 Only if the lens is flawless, it is then delivered to the optician who will fit and trim it for the frame you have chosen.
 If you have not done it yet, check out what sets a Nikon frame apart.